orpheuslummis/AstaVerde/docs/ASTAVERDE_V1_TO_V2.md

 - Payment flow: producers now use pull‑payments (claimable balances) instead of immediate transfers in `buyBatch()`.
 - ERC‑1155 receiver hardening: contract only accepts its own tokens; third‑party ERC1155 “dust” is rejected.
-- USDC safety: constructor validates 6‑decimals and enforces canonical USDC on Base mainnet; all transfers use SafeERC20.
+- USDC safety: constructor validates 6‑decimals; on Base mainnet (chainid 8453) it also enforces canonical USDC; all transfers use SafeERC20.
+For other chains (e.g., Arbitrum), deploy scripts must supply the correct USDC address.
 - Fairer producer distribution: rounding remainder goes to producers, not the platform; totals are verified to the cent.
 - Bounded pricing maintenance: `maxPriceUpdateIterations` caps loop work in `updateBasePrice()` to avoid DoS.
 - Stronger parameter guards: platform fee capped at 50%; base price/floor consistency checks; batch size limited to 1–100.